Neon vs Sage matchup in Valorant

 Neon vs Sage Matchup Summary

-The Neon vs Sage matchup in Valorant is a heavily one-sided matchup.
-Based on 10 competitive matches analyzed, Sage wins 80.0% of the time compared to Neon's 20.0%, a 60.0 percentage point difference.
-The most significant gap is in headshot accuracy, where Sage consistently outperforms.
+The Neon vs Sage matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 18 competitive matches analyzed, Sage wins 66.7% of the time compared to Neon's 33.3%, a 33.3 percentage point difference.
+The most significant gap is in fragging ability, where Sage consistently outperforms.
 In this Duelist vs Sentinel matchup, Sage has overwhelming superiority in this agent matchup.
 Neon should never take isolated fights against Sage and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Neon vs Sage Fragging Analysis